st-tech/ppf-contact-solver/README.md

 - Also, make sure to allocate a large disk space, such as 64GB.
 - Skip the Docker container creation in the installation process; it is already made.
 - CLI instructions are described in [[Markdown]](./articles/cloud.md#-vastai).

-**Important**: Don't forget to ❌ delete the instance after use, or you’ll be 💸 charged for nothing.

 ### 📦 Deploying on [RunPod](https://runpod.io)